1965 Cannes Film Festival

-The 18th Cannes Film Festival was held from 3 to 16 May 1965.
-Olivia de Havilland became the first woman president of the jury.
+The 18th Cannes Film Festival took place from 3 to 16 May 1965.
+Olivia de Havilland served as jury president for the main competition, becoming the first woman to ever do so.

-The Grand Prix du Festival International du Film went to The Knack …and How to Get It by Richard Lester.
-The festival opened with The Collector, directed by William Wyler and closed with Tōkyō Orinpikku, directed by Kon Ichikawa.
+The Grand Prix du Festival International du Film, then the fetival's main prize, was awarded to The Knack ...and How to Get It by Richard Lester.

-Jury

-The following people were appointed as the Jury of the 1965 film competition:
+The festival opened with The Collector by William Wyler, and closed with Tokyo Olympiad by Kon Ichikawa.